If having a picnic in a park is too cliché for you, then viewing cherry blossoms in these unique spots might just be

 Finally, if you feel like splurging, you can rent out a yakatabune, a traditional Japanese boat that’s usually chartered for parties.
 Some yakatabune have dinner courses for individuals or small groups.
-This one is fairly reasonable.
+The Harumiya Cruising Restaurant is fairly reasonable.

 Hanami in a rickshaw

 The historic town of Kamakura in Kanagawa Prefecture is just a 60- to 90-minute train ride away from Tokyo, and makes for a good day trip.
 While its temples and shrines are already beautiful on their own, cherry blossoms provide an added touch to make them even lovelier.
 Why not feel like you’ve been transported back in time by seeing Kamakura’s famous spots while riding a rickshaw?
 You can find rickshaw drivers near Tsurugaoka Hachimangu Shrine and Engakuji, among others.
 It usually costs roughly ¥3,000 per head (but it goes down to ¥4,500 for 2 people) for a ride.
 To complete the experience, rent a kimono from one of the kimono rental shops along Komachi-dori.